olets/hometown-prompt/README.md

 # Git Prompt Kit ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/git-prompt-kit)

-By default, Git Prompt Kit adds a prompt that includes the time, the current working directory, Git ref info, Git file info, and Git action info.
-It is very fast, thanks to gitstatus.
-Symbols, colors, under what conditions information is shown, and layout are configurable; the current working directory can be replaced with any content.

-Have a different look in mind?
-Turn off Git Prompt Kit's default prompt, and instead use its components in your own fully custom one.
+Git Prompt Kit is moderately opinionated fast Git-focused prompt for zsh built on **gitstatus**, the same accelerated `git status` alternative used by **Powerlevel10k**.
+It is also a component kit to make it easy for anyone to bring gitstatus-accelerated Git info to a custom prompt without getting deep into zsh prompt scripting — recreate or fork a popular prompts but with fast Git info, replace your favorite prompt manager's Git section, or create something of your own.

 ![](./img/git-prompt-kit-default.jpg)

+The default Git Prompt Kit prompt includes the time; the current working directory and its parent, relative to the `~` home directory; Git ref info, Git file info, and Git action info.
+Symbols, colors, under what conditions information is shown, and layout are configurable; the current working directory can be replaced with any arbitrary content.

 In the above screenshot, the default Git Prompt Kit prompt shows that `master` is checked out and that it is dirty, not behind the upstream, and one commit ahead of the upstream; that there are two stashes, no files with the assume-unchanged bit set, no files with the skip-worktree bit set, one untracked file, no conflicted files, no unstaged deleted files, three unstaged modified files, one staged new file, no staged deleted files, and no staged modified files; that the previous command succeeded; and, implicitly, that the upstream is `origin/master` and that there is no tag at `HEAD`.